 Jurisdictions in which graduates of NAB Accredited Programs meet the academic requirement:

-Alabama, Idaho, Iowa, Kentucky, New York, North Carolina, North Dakota, Minnesota, Mississippi, Missouri, Ohio, Oregon, Rhode Island, South Dakota, Tennessee, Texas and Washington State.
+Alabama, Idaho, Iowa, Kentucky, North Carolina, North Dakota, Minnesota, Mississippi, Missouri, Ohio, Oklahoma, Oregon, Rhode Island, South Dakota, Tennessee, Texas and Washington State.

-Jurisdictions in which graduates of NAB Accredited Programs meet the AIT/practicum requirement:
+Jurisdictions in which graduates of NAB Accredited Programs, who have completed the required 1,000 hour internship/ practicum, meet the AIT/practicum requirement:

-Kentucky, Minnesota, Missouri, North Dakota, Ohio, South Dakota and Tennessee.
+Kentucky, Minnesota, Missouri, North Dakota, Ohio, Oklahoma, South Dakota and Tennessee.

 Explore Accreditation for Your Institution